Avoiding Flawed

 Wording has clearly been very carefully selected.
 The scientific terms "global warming" and "climate change", or more scientifically accurate

 desciptions than the metaphorical term "the greenhouse effect," are carefully avoided.
-Not even "radiative greenhouse effect" is used.
+Not even "radiative greenhouse effect"

 Such wording is very common in materials produced for America's schools by the larger energy industry public relations groups, often affiliated